-- a.
-1. Adopt the attached Resolution approving Negative Declaration; - 2.
-Adopt the attached Resolution allowing the house located at 1527 Park Street rescinding the designation as a Historic Landmark, thereby removing the property from the City's Historic Resource Inventory, based on destruction of the Historic Landmark, through a catastrophic event that has rendered the structure a hazard to public health, safety, or welfare.

 - b.
-Amend, modify, or reject the above-listed action. - c.
-Request additional information and analysis.
+Find that the information contained in the JK Engineering Report is sufficient and by separate motions: - 1.
+Adopt the attached Resolution approving Negative Declaration; - 2.
+Adopt the attached Resolution allowing the house located at 1527 Park Street rescinding the designation as a Historic Landmark, thereby removing the property from the City's Historic Resource Inventory, based on destruction of the Historic Landmark, through a catastrophic event that has rendered the structure a hazard to public health, safety, or welfare. - c.
+Amend, modify, or reject the above-listed actions.